symfony/symfony-docs/frontend/asset_mapper.rst

         asset_mapper:
             metadata_dir: '%kernel.project_dir%/var/assets'

 The versioned asset files are still written to the public assets directory.
+If you compiled your assets before setting this option, remove the old JSON files from the public assets directory.

 .. warning::

     Don't use a directory managed by the ``cache:clear`` command, such as ``%kernel.cache_dir%``, ``%kernel.build_dir%`` or ``%kernel.share_dir%``
     (unless ``APP_SHARE_DIR`` is set).
-Clearing the cache would remove the compiled files and AssetMapper would silently compute the import map on every request again.
+Clearing the cache would remove these metadata files and AssetMapper would silently compute the asset paths and the import map from the source files on every request.

 .. _latest asset-mapper recipe: https://github.com/symfony/recipes/tree/main/symfony/asset-mapper
 .. _import statement: https://caniuse.com/es6-module-dynamic-import